isce-framework/isce2/contrib/stack/topsStack/README.md

 -	run_ns+7_filtIon
 -	run_ns+8_invertIon

 Note about **'areas masked out in ionospheric phase estimation'** in ion_param.txt.
-Seperated islands or areas usually lead to phase unwrapping errors and therefore significantly affect ionosphere estimation.
+Seperated islands or areas usually lead to phase unwrapping errors and therefore significantly affect ionospheric phase estimation.
 It's better to mask them out.
 Check ion/date1_date2/ion_cal/raw_no_projection.ion for areas to be masked out.
 However, we don't have this file before processing the data.
 To quickly get this file, we can process a stack of two acquistions to get this file.
 NOTE that the reference of this two-acquisition stack should be the same as that of the full stack we want to process.

 **run_ns+1_subband_and_resamp**